d-c-gray/npdoc-cli/README.md

 # npdoc-cli
-A tool build with [argparse](https://docs.python.org/3/library/argparse.html) that utilizes the [numpy style guide](https://numpydoc.readthedocs.io/en/latest/format.html) to generate a command line interface (CLI).
-Paired with auto-generated documentation with [sphinx](https://www.sphinx-doc.org/en/master/) you  can maintain a functions source code, documentation, andn CLI all with the same chunk of text.
+A tool built with [argparse](https://docs.python.org/3/library/argparse.html) that utilizes the [numpy style guide](https://numpydoc.readthedocs.io/en/latest/format.html) to generate a command line interface (CLI).
+Paired with auto-generated documentation with [sphinx](https://www.sphinx-doc.org/en/master/) you can maintain a function's source code, documentation, and CLI all with the same chunk of text.

 For example a simple CLI for a function can be made with: